Philadelphia Dog Bite Claim Frequently Asked Questions (FAQs)

 • Loss of enjoyment of life

 In Pennsylvania, adults over the age of 18 have two years from the date of the incident to file a dog bite injury lawsuit.
 If you are a minor who has not been emancipated, you can file until your 20th birthday.
 As stated above, most of my cases are resolved during negotiations with the insurance company and without the need for a lawsuit.
+It is important to note that just because you have two years to file your dog bite lawsuit, you should not wait until the last minute to speak to a dog bite attorney or to act on your case.
+Getting legal help early means collecting fresher, better evidence which often strengthens your case.

 Pennsylvania used to have a “one bite rule” that stated that dog owners got one free pass if their dog bites another domestic animal or a human, as long as the dog owner could prove that the dog did not have a documented aggressive past.
 However, after recent amendments to the state dog bite law, and following a Pennsylvania Superior Court case, this is no longer the case.
 Currently, an owner can be found liable for damages incurred by their dog’s actions regardless of whether or not the dog had already been established as dangerous.